talon-one/TalonOne.cs/docs/ManagementApi.md

 ## CreateCoupons

-> InlineResponse2004 CreateCoupons (int applicationId, int campaignId, NewCoupons body, string silent = null)
+> InlineResponse2004 CreateCoupons (int applicationId, int campaignId, NewCoupons newCoupons, string silent = null)

-Create Coupons
+Create coupons

 Create coupons according to some pattern.
 Up to 20.000 coupons can be created without a unique prefix.
 When a unique prefix is provided, up to 200.000 coupons can be created.